Information Literacy Mission

 Saint Francis University Library’s Information Literacy Program is a dynamic community resource, providing instruction that encourages effective research and scholarly communication.
 Successful implementation of information literacy skills is achieved through the integration of instruction across the curriculum in collaboration with schools and departments.

 Teach skills and concepts that enable community members to pursue knowledge in their academic, professional and personal lives.
-A variety of avenues are used to reach our patron populations providing instruction formally and informally, to individuals and classes, in person and online, making every interaction a learning opportunity for users to become information literate.
+A variety of avenues are used to reach our patron populations, and we provide instruction formally and informally, to individuals and classes, in person and online, making every interaction a learning opportunity for users to become more information literate.

-Objective 6: Develop critical reasoning skills and abilities.
+Objective 1a: Develop research, quantitative, and analytical abilities.